hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ```

 <!-- Vierailtaessa jälleen yksittäisen muistiinpanon sivulla jokaisesta vertailufunktion kutsusta tulostetaan nyt monta asiaa.
 Konsolin tulostus on seuraava: -->
 When we visit the URL again in the browser, each call to the comparison function prints a few different things to the console.
-The console output in its entirety is the following:
+The console output is the following:

 <pre>
 1 'number' '1' 'string' false